 For this reason, you should look for automated ways to create a sitemap.

-For WordPress websites, there are many free plugins to help you.
-I will outline below 2 plugins that I am using for my sitemaps.
+For WordPress websites, there are many plugins to help you.
+I will show you below step-by-step instructions on how to create and optimize your XML sitemap using Yoast SEO.

 What to include in your XML sitemap for maximum SEO?

-Before getting into the actual configurations you need to make to the above plugins, it is important to understand what you should include in your XML sitemap for maximum SEO.
+Before getting into the implementation details, it is important to understand what you should include in your XML sitemap for maximum SEO.

 - Include in your sitemap the pages (and that includes posts as well), that are important for your website.
 These are the pages that have high quality content and are more likely to bring organic traffic to your website.